-The Eurobodalla Cyclists Club holds twilight rides at the criterium circuit throughout summer months and local schools also use the circuit.
+The Eurobodalla Cyclists Club holds twilight rides at the criterium circuit throughout summer months and local schools also use the circuit for training and recreation.

 Playground

 A popular large inclusive playground with a range of accessible equipment and sheltered seating is located at the south-eastern edge of Gundary.
 The playground was constructed in 2017.